ResearchComputing/Documentation/docs/tutorials/index.rst

 CUmulus Cloud
 ===============

-CU Research Computing hosts a free-to-use on-premise cloud service, called :doc:`CUmulus <../cloud/cumulus.md>`, which supports cases not well-suited for HPC such as webservers, databases, and long-running services.
+CU Research Computing hosts a free-to-use on-premise cloud service, called CUmulus, which supports cases not well-suited for HPC such as webservers, databases, and long-running services.
 The following tutorials will get you started using CUmulus.

 .. toctree::
     :maxdepth: 1